Whitworth: Rams’ start to season “an entirely different 3-1”

 STOCK UP

-Williams is emerging as a playmaker for the defense with his interception and two passes defensed on a four-tackle day.
-The 27-year-old defensive back became an NFL starter for the first time this season after Troy Hill was moved to nickel back, He has responded with mostly excellent coverage opposite Jalen Ramsey, whose presence frightens most quarterbacks into throwing regularly to the other side of the field.
-Williams even gave himself a cool nickname after the game, saying he wanted to be a “red dot” on defense, like the sight on a sniper rifle.
+Williams is emerging as a playmaker for the defense with his interception and two passes defensed.
+The 27-year-old defensive back became an NFL starter for the first time this season, and he has responded with mostly excellent coverage opposite Jalen Ramsey.
+Williams even gave himself a cool nickname, saying he wanted to be a “red dot” on defense, like the sight on a sniper rifle.

 STOCK DOWN